+855 (0) 86 665 567

 Level of experience: beginner

 Need to know: Angkor pass is needed, wet season some flooding may occur.
-Possible to link with extra 8km with cycle to Kampong Phluck.
+Possible to link with an extra 8km with a cycle to Kampong Phluck.

 Phnom Bok Hill

 Located in one of the most beautiful areas that surrounds Siem Reap, Phnom Bok is surrounded by small villages and paddy fields.
-Between July and January it is a real treat to cycle over the dirt trails that lead to the small hill.
+Between July and January, it is a real treat to cycle over the dirt trails that lead to the small hill.
 The starting point could be Siem Reap and the same route to Roulous can be followed.
 Road 6 should be crossed and onwards cycling to Phnom Bok from there.
 A more appealing route would be to enter the Angkor Wat area and cycle over small backroads towards Banteay Samre and onwards to Phnom Bok (a mere 3km from Banteay Samre).
-Once arrived at the hill, people may opt to climb the stairs and enjoy the view from above (perfect for sunset) or enjoy some drinks at the bottom near the Pagoda.
-There are some war relics that can be viewed on the way and on top of the mountain, where also a 12th century temple is located.
-On the way we will visit local villagers and a local school.
+Once you arrive at the hill, people may opt to climb the stairs and enjoy the view from above (perfect for sunset) or enjoy some drinks at the bottom near the Pagoda.
+Some war relics can be viewed on the way and on top of the mountain, where also a 12th-century temple is located.
+On the way, we will visit local villagers and a local school.

 Total trip time: 4 hours